lazio/edelweiss/README.md

 #### Custom elements

-For using custom elements you may write it as regular tags, but with some rules:
+For defining custom elements you may write it as regular tags, but with some rules (`element definition`):
 1. After tag you type "`=`" sign followed by element constructor (**No `"` or `'` symbols!**).
 2. If custom element extend some included element (e.g. `HTMLDivElement`), after tag name you may define `extend` clause by adding double colon ("`:`") and name of the extended tag, otherwise